 - Professionalism — To develop skills necessary for clear communication and responsible teamwork and leadership, and to inspire professional attitudes and ethics, so that students are prepared for modern work environments and for lifelong learning.

-We strive to provide a learning environment that enables students to pursue their goals through graduate programs that are rigourous, challenging and supportive, that promote scholarship, and that facilitate discovery, application, integration and innovation.
+We strive to provide a learning environment that enables students to pursue their goals through graduate programs that are rigorous, challenging and supportive, that promote scholarship, and that facilitate discovery, application, integration and innovation.

 Interdisciplinary learning environment for graduate degree programs